 Investigate the scope for negotiation

-- You might get a discount, a larger ad or better position for taking unsold ad space at the last minute.
+- You might get a discount, a larger ad or a better position for taking unsold ad space at the last minute.

 - Extra discounts may be available for repeat advertising.